Phileosopher/commonplace/philosophy.md

 2. Transforming society is an [uphill battle](people-conflicts.md), begun by [understanding](understanding.md) and applying [perfect living](goodlife.md).
 3. The [ideal is unattainable](unknown.md), so [understanding](understanding.md) helps us [survive this life](habits.md) or [live perfectly in the next](religion.md).

+APPLICATION: Philosophy is very [useful](purpose.md), in its time and place.
+But, it's like any other form of [power](power.md), and can corrupt or destroy when misused.
+People can lose their minds upon discovering a particularly dense piece of information, so it's best when diluted by a [good story](stories.md) or a few years of life experience.

 In that sense, all philosophers are idealists (or bitter idealists), which is why most practical people find them insufferable.

+APPLICATION: Most philosophers have lots of wisdom, but not much common sense, especially about knowing the time and place to discuss philosophy.

 However, while a massive portion of philosophers are devising mental explorations for fun, quite a few work to know the ideal way to behave, think, and act.

+APPLICATION: Don't pay too much attention to the pretensions around philosophy.
+It'll ruin your [experience](values-quality.md) of consuming the philosophers worth your time.